bmax121/APatch/README.md

 ## Development Status

-It is still in the early stages, and many features have not been implemented yet.
+** It is still in the early stages, and many features have not been implemented yet. currently unavailable. **

 ## Get Help